Thermally activated nature of synchro-Shockley dislocations in Laves phases

 \keywords{Atomistic simulation, Laves phase, Synchroshear, Zonal dislocation}

-Laves phases as the most common intermetallic phases exist in many alloys and have a great impact on their mechanical properties due to the high strength and good creep resistance compared to the matrix phases \cite{sinha1972topologically,paufler2011early,stein2021laves}.
+Laves phases, as the most common intermetallic phases, exist in many alloys and have a great impact on their mechanical properties due to their high strength and good creep resistance compared to the matrix phases \cite{sinha1972topologically,paufler2011early,stein2021laves}.
 Although Laves phase alloys often exhibit excellent mechanical properties at high temperatures, their notorious brittleness at room temperature limits their structural applications \cite{stein2021laves,livingston1992laves,pollock2010weight}.
-The understanding of the underlying deformation mechanisms of Laves phases is thus crucial for tailoring the material properties of the composites.
+Understanding the underlying deformation mechanisms of Laves phases is thus crucial for tailoring the material properties of the composites.

-Laves phases are topologically close-packed structures with three structure types: hexagonal C14 and C36 and cubic C15.
-The Laves phases' crystal structure with an ideal chemical composition AB\textsubscript{2} consists of a triple-layer (A-B-A atomic layers) and a kagomé layer (single B atomic layer) along the basal or $\{ 1 1 1 \}$ planes.
 Synchro-shear is the dominant mechanism for dislocation-mediated plasticity on the basal or $\{ 1 1 1 \}$ plane in Laves phases, which was confirmed by experimental observations of synchro-shear-induced stacking faults and synchro-Shockley dislocation cores in C14 HfCr\textsubscript{2} \cite{chisholm2005dislocations}.
 Moreover, as demonstrated by $ab$ $initio$ calculations \cite{vedmedenko2008first, luo2023Tailoring} and atomistic simulations \cite{guenole2019basal}, synchro-shear slip is the energetically favorable mechanism compared to another competitive crystallographic slip between kagomé and triple layers for basal or $\{ 1 1 1 \}$ planes in Laves phases.